grackle-project/grackle/doc/source/Reference.rst

    :rtype: int
    :returns: 1 (success) or 0 (failure)

-   This function has been deprecated.
+   This function has been deprecated and will be removed in versions of Grackle later than 3.2.
 Please use calculate_temperature or local_calculate_temperature.

    Calculates the gas temperature.